CortexCouncilWorkspace/.github/profile/README.md

 ## **About Cortex**

-A fundação de Dados para [Google Cloud Cortex Framework](https://cloud.google.com/solutions/cortex) é um conjunto de artefatos analíticos que podem ser implantados automaticamente junto com arquiteturas de referência.
+The Data Foundation for [Google Cloud Cortex Framework](https://cloud.google.com/solutions/cortex) is a set of analytical artifacts that can be automatically deployed together with reference architectures.

-O repositório atual contém a documentação sobre as visualizações e modelos analíticos que servem como camada de dados fundamental para o Google Cloud Cortex Framework no BigQuery.
+The current repository contains the documentation about the analytical views and models that serve as a foundational data layer for the Google Cloud Cortex Framework in BigQuery.

 ## **License**
 This source code is licensed under Apache 2.0.
 Full license text is available in [LICENSE](https://github.com/CortexCouncilWorkspace/CCWSite/blob/main/LICENSE).